apple/coremltools/README.md

 * [Core ML model package](https://coremltools.readme.io/docs/new-in-coremltools#save-a-core-ml-model-package): A new model container format that separates the model into components and offers more flexible metadata editing and better source control.
 * [ML program](https://coremltools.readme.io/docs/ml-programs): A new model type that represents computation as programmatic instructions, offers more control over the precision of its intermediate tensors and better performance.

-To install coremltools, use the following command:
+To install coremltools, use the following command in your terminal:

 ```shell
 pip install coremltools